-Essentially, the committee letter is just a summary of the letters in the packet and at some schools that conduct an interview, an evaluation of the applicant.
+Essentially, the committee letter is just a summary of the letters in the packet and at some schools that conduct an interview, an evaluation of the applicant based on that one interview.
 How detailed can a recommendation be based on one interview or interaction with a person?
-Mostly, the committee letter relies on the individual letters for content, and they are written by people who have a deeper knowledge and more long-term relationship with the student.
-It’s far more helpful to read evaluations written by people who have taught, supervised, mentored or interacted more extensively (rather than through a single interview) with the student.
-Every member of a selection committee has a different preference.
-However, the faculty I worked with tended to prefer the original letters.
+Mostly, the committee letter relies on the individual letters for content, and those individual letters are written by people who have a deeper knowledge and more long-term relationship with the student than the author of the committee letter.

-• At schools like Johns Hopkins School of Medicine, if you are not applying with a committee letter and your campus offers it, you must contact the Dean to request a waiver and permission to apply without it.
+- At schools like Creighton University School of Medicine, if you are not applying with a committee letter and your campus offers it, you may need to explain why you don’t have one.

-• Other schools that require it may have a similar process that you may need to complete before you can apply without it- though it is a small percentage of schools.
+- Other schools that require it may have a process that you may need to complete before you can apply without one, like completing a waiver to request permission to apply without it- though it is a small percentage of schools.

 To be as strategic as possible, I recommend to my clients that they cover all their bases by collecting a committee letter as well as each individual letter.
 This way, when secondaries and letters of recommendation are due (usually at the same time), they will be able to submit the combination of letters that best meets each school’s requirements.
 If you are applying without a committee letter, don’t fret, simply research which schools you would need to submit a waiver to or don’t apply to them.
 It’s a small number of schools.